jahnvichaudhary/Opentelemetry-pyton/README.md

 2. Metrics with [Prometheus](https://prometheus.io/) and [Prometheus Python Client](https://github.com/prometheus/client_python)
 3. Logs with [Loki](https://github.com/grafana/loki)

-using only [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python).
-This is based on the awesome demo: https://github.com/blueswen/fastapi-observability

 The FastAPI application can be configured to use one of the 3 approaches of observability with Opentelemetry using the environment variable